lf-edge/eve/docs/DEBUGGING.md

 # reboot and enjoy updates to the pillar container
 ```

+## Keyboard/console access

+For security reasons the USB ports are disabled by default.
+The only exception is during hardware onboarding when an override file might be needed from a USB stick to do the initial network configuration as specified in in [DEVICE-CONNECTIVITY](DEVICE-CONNECTIVITY.md).
+During that onboarding USB keyboard access is currently also allowed.
+However, the USB access does not start until the pillar comntainer is started.
+If during hardware or software bringup it is desirable to have USB access during testing it is possible to build an image which modloads the usbhid, usbkbd, usbmouse, and usb-storage driver by adding them in [the modprobe list](../images/rootfs.yml.in).

+To enable USB keyboard and/or storage access post onboarding it is necessary to set debug.enable.usb to true as specified in [configuration properties](CONFIG-PROPERTIES.md).
+Note that this setting is persisted by the device across reboots, hence it is re-applied once the pillar container starts.

 ## Reboots

 EVE is architected in such a way that if any service is unresponsive for a period of time, the entire device will reboot.
 To track